-In this lesioned model (Bayesian no-Var), the ability to bind variables is turned off by disabling the nonterminal VAR in Fig. 14.
+In this lesioned model (Bayesian no-Var), the ability to bind variables is turned off by disabling the nonterminal VAR (VARiable) in Fig. 14.
 All hypotheses that maps a set of parts to a function are unavailable in this model, making any fully abstract pattern difficult to represent.
-For example, concepts like a pair of x in Fig. 1 which requires a set of variable parts to be duplicated would be a challenging concept for this model without the notion of variable binding.
+This inability to use variable binding makes it challenging to grasp concepts like a pair of x in Fig. 1 which requires a set of variable parts to be duplicated.